It may be sex that got you pregnant in the first place, but doing it once you are expecting can be different. That doesn’t mean it can’t still be fun…

 It’s hard enough to keep up with your rapidly growing bump, let alone the changes to your sex life and anything new happening to you down below.

-Understandably not many women want to chat openly with their GP or midwife about whether it’s safe to orgasm or why their man won’t give them oral any more.
+Understandably not many women want to chat openly with their GP or midwife about whether it’s safe to orgasm or masturbate or whether it's okay to still have oral sex.
+We chatted to Rachel FitzD: Baby & Parenting Expert and author of Your Baby Skin To Skin for her top tips and advise for sex during pregnancy.
 So, read on to put your worries to, ahem, bed.

 Choosing to have sex while pregnant is entirely up to you and how comfortable you are feeling in your body.
 But rest assured, it IS perfectly safe to have sex during pregnancy unless your doctor or midwife has told you not to.
 For example, if you had a condition such as cervical weakness or a low-lying placenta.